Southwest Florida Disaster Medical Team

 It is now mandatory to have the following ICS courses completed before you seek application to join the team: ICS 100, ICS 200, ICS 700, ICS 800.
 These courses are required to be completed BEFORE you can be hired by the team.
 The courses are free and available from the FEMA website (see column at right).

-The next meeting is scheduled for Monday, March 9, 2015 at Cape Coral Hospital.
+The meeting scheduled for Monday, April 13, 2015 has been cancelled.
+The next scheduled meeting will be Monday, May 11, 2015 at Cape Coral Hospital.
 Hope to see everyone there!!!

 Future meetings are scheduled for the following Mondays (subject to change or cancellation):

 Any changes in time, place, or date will be communicated via email and posted here.

 2015 On Call Months

 Remember to inform your employer of your on-call months so they can plan accordingly.